Frequently Asked Questions

-The martial arts industry of today is vastly different from what it was over 35 years ago when Kaichō Damien started training.
+The martial arts industry of today is vastly different from what it was over 40 years ago when Kaichō Damien started training.
 For a start, now there’s Sensei Google to ask all of your questions and do your research.
-That being said, there is a lot of myths and misinformation floating around in cyberspace, as well as a lot of martial arts schools on the Gold Coast.
+That being said, there is a lot of myths and misinformation floating around in cyberspace, as well as a lot of martial arts schools Ballarat.
 This can make things a little confusing.

 We hope the following FAQ’s helps you decide what you want to do.